jyao1/FSP/Tools/ManifestTools/readme.md

 0.2) Prepare RIM configuration INI file.

-   The template is at [FspRimTemplate.ini](https://github.com/jyao1/FSP/blob/FspAttestation/Tools/FspRimTemplate.ini)
+   The sample RimConfig INI file is at [FspRimTemplate.ini](https://github.com/jyao1/FSP/blob/FspAttestation/Tools/ManifestTools/SampleConfig/FspRimTemplate.ini)

+0.3) Prepare KEY files (private and public).

+   The sample test KEY are at [SampleTestKey](https://github.com/jyao1/FSP/blob/FspAttestation/Tools/ManifestTools/SampleTestKey).
+Please do NOT use them in any production.

 1) Generate RIM in binary mode